wvanheemstra/core/docs/EC2/Installing_on_Amazon_EC2.md

 Configure the security private key in vSSH by choosing vSSH > Preferences and navigate to the Security tab.
 Click + and open the **.pem** file saved earlier.
 Once this is added, close the Preferences window.

 Connect with vSSH by entering the instance's Public DNS address (e.g. ec2-54-72-60-113.eu-west-1.compute.amazonaws.com) shown in the EC2 Management Console in the Host field.
+For the Name field type something meaningful (e.g. Tacit - Core).
+For the Protocol choose SSH, and for the Port type 22.
+Optionally enter a Username (i.e. ec2-user).
 From the dropdown menu for the Private key select the **.pem** file added before.
+For easy future reference, make sure to Save the connection by choosing 'Save' (first time saving requires clicking Save New).

 Click the 'Connect' button.